Naming the HS2 Tunnel Boring Machines

 Keep an eye on this page for announcements on future competitions.
 We will also release details of the competitions on our social media channels and in the news section of our website.
 Read on for details on our current and completed competitions.

-We are running a national vote to name HS2’s third TBM which is set to create a one-mile twin bore tunnel under Long Itchington Wood in Warwickshire.
+We have run a national vote to name HS2’s third TBM which is set to create a one-mile twin bore tunnel under Long Itchington Wood in Warwickshire.

-Three names have been shortlisted from over 180 entries submitted by people in Warwickshire, who were asked to nominate the names of women closely associated with the county.
-You can vote for your favourite below, with the online competition running until the end of June.
+Three names were shortlisted from over 180 entries submitted by people in Warwickshire, who were asked to nominate the names of women closely associated with the county.
+A public vote followed, with the online competition ending in June.
+We are planning to reveal the winning name later this year.

 Anne Hathaway was the wife of the country’s most famous playwright William Shakespeare.
 She was born in 1556 and her childhood home nearby in Stratford-upon-Avon was bought by the Shakespeare Birthplace Trust in 1892 and turned into a museum.
 Suggested by a resident from Nuneaton.